GPII/universal/documentation/ProductionSetupInstructions.md

 ## Delete the VM

-Once you no longer need the VM you can reclaim storage resources using the following command:
+Once you no longer need the VM, you can reclaim storage resources using the following command:

 ```
 vagrant destroy -f